Xenotransplantation: Cellular rejection

 Rejection of the xenograft in hyperacute and acute vascular rejection is due to the response of the humoral immune system, since the response is elicited by the XNAs.
 Cellular rejection is based on cellular immunity, and is mediated by natural killer cells that accumulate in and damage the xenograft and T-lymphocytes which are activated by MHC molecules through both direct and indirect xenorecognition.

 In direct xenorecognition, antigen presenting cells from the xenograft present peptides to recipient CD4+ T cells via xenogeneic MHC class II molecules, resulting in the production of interleukin 2 (IL-2).
 Indirect xenorecognition involves the presentation of antigens from the xenograft by recipient antigen presenting cells to CD4+ T cells.
 Antigens of phagocytosed graft cells can also be presented by the host's class I MHC molecules to CD8+ T cells.

 The strength of cellular rejection in xenografts remains uncertain, however, it is expected to be stronger than in allografts due to differences in peptides among different animals.
 This leads to more antigens potentially recognized as foreign, thus eliciting a greater indirect xenogenic response.

 Overcoming cellular rejection

 A proposed strategy to avoid cellular rejection is to induce donor non-responsiveness using hematopoietic chimerism.
 Donor stem cells are introduced into the bone marrow of the recipient, where they coexist with the recipient's stem cells.
 The bone marrow stem cells give rise to cells of all hematopoietic lineages, through the process of hematopoiesis.
 Lymphoid progenitor cells are created by this process and move to the thymus where negative selection eliminates T cells found to be reactive to self.
-The existence of donor stem cells in the recipient's bone marrow causes donor reactive T cells to be considered self and undergo apoptosis.
+The existence of donor stem cells in the recipient's bone marrow causes donor reactive T cells to be considered self-reactive and undergo apoptosis.